fbpx

 Important Safety Considerations

 Baboons in the area still have their natural caution and fear of humans.
 They will move away when they see hikers.
 They do not come to the campsites looking for human food.
-Your support and cooperation in this regard is very important.
-Please do not feed the baboons.
-Do not leave food out or throw scraps into the bushes.
-When you leave the campsites each morning, ensure that the rubbish bins, as well as the bins in which your food is being transported, have been closed with the cable ties provided.

 When to Hike and the Weather